987839088534212

 • Nurses receive adequate staffing and training

-• Hospitals are held accountable for their nursing staff ratios; and
+• Hospitals are held accountable for their average nurse-to-patient ratios; and

 • Patients receive high-quality care